How Do I Get My Partner To Respect Me?

 Improving respect in a relationship

-If you feel that your relationship can be improved, and you want to introduce more respect into your relationship, you should strive to increase behaviors that demonstrate respect.
+If you sense that your relationship can be improved, and you want to introduce more respect into your relationship, you should strive to increase behaviors that demonstrate respect.

 You and your partner are unique, and you will each have your own preferences for how you like to give and receive respect.
 Still, there are several respectful behaviors and habits that are common to healthy relationships: